-§11.22 Disciplinary investigations.
+§ 11.22 Disciplinary investigations.

 - (c) Notice to the OED Director.
-Within 30 days of being (1) publicly disciplined as specified in § 11.24; (2) disciplinarily disqualified from participating in or appearing before any Federal program or agency as specified in § 11.24; (3) convicted of a crime in a court of the United States, any State, or a foreign country as specified in § 11.25; or (4) transferred to disability inactive status in another jurisdiction as specified in § 11.29, a practitioner subject to the disciplinary jurisdiction of the Office shall notify the OED Director in writing of the same.
-Upon receiving such notification, the OED Director shall obtain a certified copy of the record or order regarding such discipline, disqualification, conviction, or transfer.
+Upon receiving the notification required by § 11.24(a), 11.25(a), or 11.29(a), the OED Director shall obtain a certified copy of the record or order regarding such discipline, disqualification, conviction, or transfer.
 A certified copy of the record or order regarding the discipline, disqualification, conviction, or transfer shall be clear and convincing evidence that the practitioner has been disciplined, disqualified, convicted of a crime, or transferred to disability status by another jurisdiction. - (g) Where the OED Director makes a request under paragraph (f)(2) of this section to a Contact Member of the Committee on Discipline, such Contact Member shall not, with respect to the practitioner connected to the OED Director's request, participate in the Committee on Discipline panel that renders a probable cause determination under § 11.23(b) concerning such practitioner. - (h) Disposition of investigation.
-Upon the conclusion of an investigation, the OED Director may take appropriate action, including but not limited to: - (1) Closing the investigation without issuing a warning or taking disciplinary action; - (2) Issuing a warning to the practitioner; - (3) Instituting formal charges upon the approval of the Committee on Discipline; or - (4) Entering into a settlement agreement with the practitioner and submitting the same for approval of the USPTO Director.
+Upon the conclusion of an investigation, the OED Director may take appropriate action, including but not limited to: - (1) Closing the investigation without issuing a warning or taking disciplinary action;

-■ 17.
-Amend § 11.24 by revising paragraph (a), the introductory text to paragraph (b), the introductory text to paragraph (d)(1), and paragraph (e) to read as follows:
+- (2) Issuing a warning to the practitioner; - (3) Instituting formal charges upon the approval of the Committee on Discipline; or - (4) Entering into a settlement agreement with the practitioner and submitting the same for approval of the USPTO Director. - 17.
+Amend § 11.24 by revising paragraphs (a), (b) introductory text, (d)(1) introductory text, and (e) to read as follows: